dutes/ci_portfolio_three/README.md

 |-----------------------------|--------------------------------------------------|-------------------------------------------------------------------------------|-----------|
 | Both Player and Dealer Have Blackjack | Deal initial hands where both the player and dealer have blackjack | A message is displayed: "Both Blackjack!
 It's a push." |  pass      |
 | Player with Two Aces        | Deal initial hands where the player receives two aces | One ace is counted as 11, and the other is counted as 1, resulting in a hand value of 12. |  pass      |

+## Outstanding issues
+There is an issue where the game crashes after playing 15+ rounds.
+This problem has only occurred in the Heroku deployment and not on local machines, making it difficult to debug.

+## Future Actions
+In future projects, I would include logging tools such as Firebase to gather robust logs of the issue occurring.
+This should enable me to identify the problem more effectively and update the code with a fix.

 ### Validation Testing
 The code was validated using the Pylint (https://marketplace.visualstudio.com/items?itemName=ms-python.pylint) plugin on Visual studio code.
 Errors found by the linter were white spaces & lines going past the 79th char limit.
 All of the issues reported by linter were resolved.